 Abiquiu real estate is some of the most expensive in New Mexico, although Abiquiu house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Abiquiu is generally considered to be a blue-collar town.
-65.00% of the Abiquiu workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Abiquiu, you'll notice that it is more blue-collar than most other communities in America.
+65.00% of Abiquiu’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Abiquiu is a town of farmers, fishers, or foresters, managers, and sales and office workers.
 There are especially a lot of people living in Abiquiu who work in farm management occupations (65.00%), management occupations (35.00%), and office and administrative support (0.00%).

 Abiquiu is very much a car-oriented town.
 This is because the population of Abiquiu isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.